FoCo From Home

 How To Experience Fort Collins During Physical Distancing

 Yes, it’s important to keep your physical distance from each other in Fort Collins right now, but it’s also important to feel connected and foster your mental and physical well being during this time.
 Read on for some ideas on how to accomplish these goals while keeping safety in mind.
+On this page you'll find a stay at home bingo card, virtual discoveries from the Museum of Discovery, outdoor recreation suggestions, and how you can support local businesses.
+In addition, you'll find a whole host of arts and entertainment options to keep you busy during this time.

 Do you miss Fort Collins as much as we miss you?
 Keep current with what's going on in our community by checking out our stay at home bingo card.Upload your bingo card by clicking on the link or image and gain access to everything happening during physical distancing.